Siphon880gh/devbrain/Cross-Platform - React Native/React Native Navigation - Tab bars on iOS vs Android.md

   );
 }
 ```

+^ Where the component `<TabNavigator>` is rendered on some parent component.
+The active tab will automatically be the first screen configured in Tab Navigator.

 Don't forget that to check the platform, you need to make the capability possible for your JS:
 ```